Donald Faison

-Donald Adeosun Faison (/ˈfeɪzɒn/; born June 22, 1974) is an American actor and comedian, best known for his leading role as Dr. Chris Turk in the ABC/NBC comedy-drama Scrubs (2001–2010), and a supporting role as Murray in both the film Clueless (1995) and the subsequent television series of the same name.
+Donald Adeosun Faison (/ˈfeɪzɒn/; born June 22, 1974) is an American actor and comedian.
+He is known for his leading role as Dr. Chris Turk in the ABC/NBC comedy-drama Scrubs (2001–2010), and a supporting role as Murray in both the film Clueless (1995) and the subsequent television series of the same name.
 He also starred as Phil Chase in the TV Land sitcom The Exes (2011–2015).
 Faison has also co-starred in the films Waiting to Exhale (1995), Remember the Titans (2000), Uptown Girls (2003), Something New (2006), Next Day Air (2009), Skyline (2010), and Kick-Ass 2 (2013).

-Early life
+Early life and education

-Faison was born in Harlem in New York City, the son of Shirley, a talent agent, and Donald Faison, a building manager.
-His parents divorced in 1992.
+Donald Adeosun Faison was born on June 22, 1974, in Harlem, New York City, to talent agent Shirley and building manager Donald Faison.
+His parents were active with the National Black Theatre in Harlem.
+They divorced in 1992.
 He is the older brother of singer/musician Olamide Faison.
+Despite sharing a surname, Faison is not related to fellow actor Frankie Faison in any way whatsoever.

-His middle name stems from the words "ade" (meaning "crown") and "osun" (meaning "river of life") in the west African language of Yoruba.
-His parents were active with the National Black Theatre in Harlem.
-He attended the Professional Children's School in Manhattan with his best friend, actor Dash Mihok.
+Faison attended the Professional Children's School in Manhattan with his best friend, actor Dash Mihok.

 Career

 Faison first appeared in a 1989 commercial for Folgers coffee at the age of 15, in which he played the younger brother of a soldier returning from war.
 In 1992, he appeared with Malik Yoba in the ABC News special Prejudice: Answering Children's Questions, hosted by Peter Jennings.
 He also had a small role in Sugar Hill starring Wesley Snipes.
 He then became famous for his role as Murray Duvall in the 1995 film Clueless and the subsequent television series, which ran from 1996 to 1999.
 In 1995, he also appeared in Waiting to Exhale as Tarik, the son of Loretta Devine's character, Gloria.
 He was featured in New Jersey Drive.
 He also starred in Big Fat Liar alongside Frankie Muniz, Paul Giamatti, and Amanda Bynes.
-He had a recurring role as Tracy on Felicity, appeared in Remember the Titans as the running-back turned corner-back Petey Jones, and provided voice work for various characters in the MTV animated series Clone High.
+He had a recurring role as Tracy on Felicity, appeared in Remember the Titans as the running back turned safety Petey Jones, and provided voice work for various characters in the MTV animated series Clone High.
 He had minor roles in the sitcoms Sister, Sister and Sabrina, the Teenage Witch, and in the film Josie and the Pussycats.
 In 2005, Faison produced one episode of MTV's Punk'd involving his Scrubs co-star Zach Braff.
 He also appeared in the music videos for Brandy's "Sittin' Up in My Room," Fall Out Boy's cover of Michael Jackson's "Beat It," and Gavin Degraw's "Chariot."